Happy-Ferret/learning-area/html/introduction-to-html/marking-up-a-letter-finished/marking-guide.md

 Note: These are guidelines, not set in stone rules — you are of course free to use your judgement on mark awarding when you meet an edge case, or somethign that isn't clearly cut.

-The overall mark awarded is out of 45; For reference, you can find a [finished marked up letter](index.html) that would be awarded top marks.
+The overall mark awarded is out of 47.
+Work out their final mark, and then divide by 47 and multiply by 100 to give a percentage mark.
+For reference, you can find a [finished marked up letter](index.html) that would be awarded top marks.

 ##Block/structural semantics